LincLabUCCS/bena-poetry-gen/README.md

-# bena-poetry-gen
+# Bena's Poetry Generation
-Repo blog to discuss my project on emotion-eliciting and creative poetry generation.
+This repo provides a blog-like discussion of my summer REU project on emotion-eliciting and creative poetry generation.